 Japanese Language Program

 Exchange students must enroll in our special Japanese language program.
 This comprehensive Japanese language program is divided into six levels, from Upper-elementary (Level 1) to Advanced (Level 6).
-All exchange students are required to take a Japanese language test online a month prior to their arrival in Japan in accordance with the instructions provided by Dokkyo.
-On arrival, they are required to take another Japanese placement test.
+All exchange students are required to take a Japanese Placement Test two to three weeks prior to their arrival in Japan in accordance with the instructions provided by Dokkyo.
 At that point, they are assigned to courses suited to their respective language levels.

 Students assigned to Level 1 to 4 are required to take six mandatory Japanese courses.